 To assist you in remembering how your project developed, we ask you to keep a journal of all the events, ideas and decisions your team members make.
 Keep digital pictures of the team at work on the project.
 Photos of team members brainstorming and developing software are well worth keeping.
 Use those details and photos in your presentation.

-The winning team will receive an all-expenses paid trip to Germany, where they will display their project at the Hanover Fair TectoYou booth.
-The team will present their project together with the winners of a parallel contest in Germany.
-In addition to the 6 team members, two chaperones selected by the winning school will accompany the team on its trip to Germany.
+The winning team will receive an all-expenses paid trip to Louisville, Kentucky.
+While there, they will attend the final rounds of competition for the 2015 VEX Robotics World Championship at the Kentucky Exposition Center, along with other planned activities.
+In addition to the 6 team members, two chaperones selected by the winning school will accompany the team on its trip to Louisville, Kentucky.
 All team members must be 18 or younger.

 The Nanoline contest should be treated as an extramural event.
 Students’ creativity and technical skills can shine in a team setting.
 Virtually all careers today require teamwork, creative problem-solving and design freedom.
 Tomorrow’s knowledge workers do not normally learn these skills in the existing class room environment.
 Opportunities that let students experience the real world will help them excel both in school and when they enter the workforce.